 Adding your Brand Name to the SEO Title Tag

 There are many debates by experts regarding whether to include the brand name in your title tag or not.
 According to my research, Google changes the title tags that don’t include the brand names.
 Besides, having your brand name on the title will create awareness.

 You see, when a potential visitor sees your brand name on a title tag, they may not click on it at first.
 However, if they continue noticing your brand, eventually they may end up wanting to know what your brand is all about.

 You see, title tags signal to the search engine what your pages are about.
-If you want to rank high on SERPs, you need to get it right.
-Here are some tips to help you craft the best page titles.
+If you want to rank high on SERPs, you need to get it right and avoid bad page titles.
+Here are some tips to help you write title tags.

 1. Keep the user in mind

 While most people will focus on writing for the search engines, the best practice is writing content that resonates with your users.
 Make the title such that it attracts the users and makes them want to read the rest of the content.
 By default, this then becomes a good page title tag for your users and google.

 You also need to pay attention to the meta title length.
 The best practice is having between 60-70 characters which translate to about 60 pixels in width.
 Otherwise, the words beyond the optimal length will be cut off by Google.